-The minutes of the meeting at which a decision was made will include the names of the committee members who made the decision.
-If a request is received the Registration Manager will consult with the Chair of the Registration Committee about selecting a new panel of the Committee.
+Registration matters referred to the Registration Committee are decisioned by the Committee, which is composed of Council and Non-Council members.
+The minutes of the meeting at which a decision was made include the names of the committee members who made the decision.

+If a matter is referred to the Registration Committee by Council, the Director, Registration and Certification Services will consult with the Chair of the Registration Committee about selecting a new panel of the Committee.
 A new panel of at least three (3) members of the Committee or Council members, one of whom must be a public member, are selected by the Chair to conduct a review or appeal of a decision.

-The Registration Manager will then notify the applicant in writing that:
+The Director, Registration and Certification Services will then notify the applicant in writing that: